Java has become, according to many sources, the world’s foremost full-featured programming language.

 In addition to the thousands embarking on a Computer Science program at university and additional thousands taking formal training courses, an uncountable number of people with an interest in programming undertake to learn it on their own.
 Evidence of this?
 The number of so-called tutorials on YouTube and the seemingly unlimited number of incredibly overpriced paperback books purporting to teach Java programming in hardly any time at all.

 Is it not time that the resources available to them rose above the level of the haphazard and the amateurish and attained some degree of parity with those enjoyed by full-time students?

-In this project, The ep5 Educational Broadcasting Foundation will partner with a university specialist to conduct a brief research effort to develop a simple and replicable methodology of effective self-learning of software development.
-Specific teaching practices will be developed through experimentation and then subjected to test and validation.
+In this project, The ep5 Educational Broadcasting Foundation will work with university specialists to develop a simple and replicable methodology of effective self-learning of software development.
+Specific teaching practices will be proven through real-world testing and validation.
 We will then demonstrate these techniques in practice, in the form of this public television series.

 Speaking of practice, how much of an economic burden will this course be to the student?
 All of the software is free: the Java development kit, the programming tools, even the operating system that all of this runs on.
 On the cheap, one can find a used monitor, mouse, and keyboard and plug them into one of those cute little fifty dollar single-board computers.
 Then, with an Internet connection of some sort, even if it’s a high-jacked Wi-Fi link to the neighbor’s cable modem, one is all set.